Toronto, Canada

 Highpark - a ten minute walk from Roncesvalles

-Roncesvalles Village - the homy neighbourhood in Toronto
+Roncesvalles Village - the welcoming neighbourhood in Toronto

 Cancellations and Refunds

 If you need to cancel your registration for any reason, please let us know as soon as possible.
 If someone fills your spot, your payment will be refunded.
-If I am not able to fill your spot after your payment, you will not receive a refund.
+If we are not able to fill your spot after your payment, you will not receive a refund.
 If I have to cancel the retreat, you will receive a full refund.
 You may wish to purchase trip insurance.

 If you have questions, feel free to e-mail Paula: misspaulahartmann@gmail.com.